lnvglr/character-diversion/character-diversion.md

 In my proposals to this thesis, I explored the sociological impact of typographic hierarchies between the Hebrew and Arabic script in Israeli public space on the one hand and—as mentioned in the introduction—new potential character relationships between the Hebrew and Latin script on the other.
 Both topics are material for controversial discourse.
 Both orbit around multi script typography, about the possible implications of typographic differences between scripts and how we can alter typographic conventions to bring script closer together.

-Without controversy, without the potential to disagreement there is no discourse.
+Without controversy, without the potential for disagreement there is no discourse.
 Everything else is non-discursive communication.
 This means that a platform for typographic discourse needs to be open to controversial proposals and encourage unconventional approaches (**what is the consequence?**).

 ### People with Opinions

 For discourse to live, it needs participants who bring with them diverse opinions.
 This is why a platform for typographic discourse needs to be accessible.
 The more people involved in a conversation, the more likely it is that you'll get a variety of perspectives and ideas.
 And that's what makes discourse so valuable—it helps us understand one another better by giving us new ways to approach topics we thought we knew all about.

 In order to make sure that discourse is inclusive and representative, you have to make sure everyone has access to it.
-For discourse to be alive, no one should feel excluded or marginalised because they couldn't participate for lack of access or because they didn't even know there was platform for this kind of typographic discourse in the first place.
+For discourse to be alive, no one should feel excluded or marginalized because they couldn't participate for lack of access or because they didn't even know there was a platform for this kind of typographic discourse in the first place.

 ### Adequate Platforms